-Here’s what this looks like in terms of the highs and lows of a trend.
+Figure 1 shows what this looks like in terms of the highs and lows of an uptrend.
 High demand drives the price of the stock toward a high—this is known as a rally.
 The stock starts to peak as supply and demand meet equilibrium.
-Then, as supply surpasses demand, price pulls back, or falls.
+Then, as supply surpasses demand, price pulls back or falls.
 This is also known as a retracement.
 When supply and demand meet equilibrium again, the stock establishes a new higher low, then rallies to a higher high on strong demand.

 One reason stocks make higher highs and higher lows is because of institutional money.
 Institutions are large money managers like mutual fund companies, pension funds, investment banks, insurance companies, etc. When institutions take a position in a company, they invest thousands, if not millions, of dollars.
 If they were to dump that much volume or demand on to the market at one time, the stock price would skyrocket to find enough supply to meet all the orders.
-Once the sellers filled the orders, the price would likely return to somewhere near the initial price, resulting in huge losses for the institutions.
+Once the sellers fill the orders, the price would likely return to somewhere near the initial price, resulting in huge losses for the institutions.

 Therefore, institutions are methodical in the way they accumulate shares.
 They commonly buy a little at a time for a few days, knowing their actions will drive the stock price higher.
-Then they wait for the stock to pullback.
+Then they wait for the stock to pull back.
 After the stock has pulled back, they buy more shares at this lower and more desirable price, causing the price to rise again.
 They then stop buying, allow the stock to pull back, and start the buying cycle again.
 This is why during an uptrend you often see higher volume during rallies and lower volume during retracements.
 The opposite is often true for downtrends—higher volume during sell-offs and lower volume during rallies.

-Areas of supply and demand are known as support and resistance.
-Because of the story they tell about price, support and resistance are significant actionable levels—places where investors buy and sell.
+There are levels of supply and demand known as support and resistance.
+Because of the story they tell about price, support and resistance are significant actionable levels—places where investors often buy and sell.
 Let’s discuss how to define these levels.

 Lows are known as support levels.
-As you’ve learned, these are areas where demand starts to increase—areas where investors are more willing to buy.
+As you’ve learned, these are areas where demand starts to increase and where investors are more willing to buy (see figure 2).

 Support works like a floor—it “supports” the price from going lower.
-However, support isn’t usually one specific price, but a range.
+However, support isn’t usually one specific price but a relatively small range.

 Highs are known as resistance levels.
-These are areas where supply starts to increase—areas where investors are more willing to sell.
+These are areas where supply starts to increase and where investors are more willing to sell (see figure 3).